griverorz/griverorz.github.io/_pages/about.md

 about the impact of digital tools on political representation and about research methodology.

-I currently serve as the director of the Data Lab of the [Washington Metropolitan Area Transit Authority](https://www.wmata.com), a team tasked with "keeping Metro on the leading edge of the transit industry through applied research."
-My team manages an agency-wide research portfolio, oversees data strategy, and builds tools to help Metro meet its strategic goals.
+I currently serve as director of the Data Lab of the [Washington Metropolitan Area Transit Authority](https://www.wmata.com), a team tasked with "keeping Metro on the leading edge of the transit industry through applied research."
+My team manages an agency-wide research portfolio, oversees data strategy and governance, and builds tools to help Metro meet its strategic goals.

 <br/>
 ### [Vitae &rarr;]({{ site.url }}/assets/pdf/resume-grivero.pdf)